☰ Menu

 Application Guidelines

-It is no longer possible to submit proposals for the 2024 Kranzberg Fellowship.
-The application deadline was 25 February 2024.
+It is not possible yet to submit proposals for the 2025 Kranzberg Fellowship.

 The Kranzberg Fellowship will be announced annually during the Awards Event at the SHOT Annual Meeting.